needle-mirror/com.unity.sequences/Documentation~/hierarchy-window.md

 # Hierarchy window

-The Sequences package includes additional features that help you manage your Sequences from the Hierarchy window.
-The use of these features ensures a full compatibility with the Sequences package overall functionality.
+From the Sequences package perspective, the Hierarchy window contains all GameObjects that correspond to the sequences of the Editorial structure you created through the [Sequences window](sequences-window.md).
+It also contains the GameObjects or Prefabs that represent all the creative content you include in each sequence.

+## Editing your Editorial structure

+To safely create sequences and edit your editorial structure, you should primarily use the [Sequences window](sequences-window.md).

+However, the Sequences package doesn't prevent you from using the Hierarchy window among others to manually solve any sequence functionality issues if you have a good knowledge of the Unity Editor base features.

->**Note:** This page provides straightforward instructions to guide you through the specific use of the Sequences features available from the Hierarchy window.
-For general information on the Hierarchy window and GameObjects management, see the [Unity Manual](https://docs.unity3d.com/Manual/index.html).
+For general information about the Hierarchy window and the management of GameObjects, see the [Unity Manual](https://docs.unity3d.com/Manual/index.html).

-## Creating Sequences

-Depending on the Sequence level you are starting from:

-* To create a Master Sequence, right-click in your current Scene and select **Sequences > Master Sequence**.

-* To create a Sequence, right-click on the GameObject that represents the Sequence (or Master Sequence) that should contain the one you want to create, and select **Sequences > Sequence**.

 ## Converting a Sequence GameObject into a Prefab